Asylum seekers will be forced to wait in Tijuana for their day in immigration court - WDEF

-As early as Friday, U.S. immigration officials will begin to implement the so-called “Remain in Mexico” policy, according to a Department of Homeland Security official.
-The plan, announced in December, would force asylum seekers wait in Mexico while their immigration claims are processed — an idea that immediately drew criticism from immigration advocates.
+As early as Friday, U.S. immigration officials will begin to implement the so-called “Remain in Mexico” policy, the Department of Homeland Security said Thursday.
+The plan, first announced in December, would force asylum seekers to wait in Mexico while their immigration claims are processed — an idea that immediately drew criticism from immigration advocates.

 The American Immigration Lawyers’ Association called the policy a “due process disaster for asylum seekers.”
 The group says asylum seekers waiting in Mexico “would encounter substantial barriers to accessing U.S. attorneys.”
 Asylum seekers who have legal representation are five times more likely to win their case than those who don’t, according to Syracuse University’s Transactional Records Access Clearinghouse.